sgumirov/mailspider/README.md

 dismissed for exchange'.

 To send source pricehook id (one per file) to the output the set of rules is used with the syntax similar to email filtering config.
-See example below.
+See example below in section 'Attachment tagging'.

+Note that double-quotes could be escaped with backslash: '\"'.

 ## Attachment tagging
 It's possible to add subrules into config for tagging attachments separately (email tag id will be overwritten if filename matches).
 See section 'filerules' in example below.
+Note that double-quotes could be escaped with backslash: '\"'.

 ```json
 [